PX4/PX4-user_guide/en/assembly/_assembly.md

 [Distance sensors](../sensor/rangefinders.md) can significantly improve vehicle robustness and performance, and are required for some use cases:

-- Landing can be much improved with a distance sensor
+- Landing can be much improved with a distance sensor:
-  - Land detector more robust
+  - Land detection is more robust.
-  - Smoother landing it can help detect right point to slow down vehicle before touchdown
+  - Smoother landings because the sensor can help detect the right point to slow down vehicle before touchdown.
-  - Reduce risk of very hard touchdown due to bad altitude estimate or incorrectly set touch point altitude
+  - Reduced risk of very hard touchdown due to bad altitude estimate or incorrectly set touch point altitude.
-- Enables terrain following
+- Enables terrain following.
-- Required for robust state estimation when flying with gnss-denied navigation (along with optical flow)
+- Required for robust state estimation when flying with GNSS-denied navigation (along with an [optical flow sensor](#optical-flow-sensor)).

 </div>
 <div v-if="$frontmatter.frame === 'VTOL'">